-- Percentage: Select the appropriate bottom percentage from the list. - Use Clustering: Set to Yes take the targets grouped together that fall below a given percent of total significance and group further based on data similarities recognized by the XperiFlow engine. - Group By Target Dimensions: Groups targets together based on the selected target dimensions.
-Grouping similar targets can lead to accuracy improvements by running group models against them.
-Some examples for target dimensions to group by can be region, entity, or store.

-If selecting Group By Target Dimensions as the grouping option, you must also set the following options that display in the dialog box based on these selections:

-• Target Dimensions: Shows dimensions selected when you select targets and define the data set.
+- Bottom Percentage: Select the appropriate bottom percentage from the list. - Use Clustering: Set to Yes take the targets grouped together that fall below a given percent of total significance and group further based on data similarities recognized by the XperiFlow engine.
+Isolate to Individual Hierarchies: Whether or not targets from different hierarchies can be grouped together. - Group By Target Dimensions: If selecting Group By Target Dimensions as the grouping option, you must also set the following options that display in the dialog box based on these selections: - Target Dimensions: Shows dimensions selected when you select targets and define the data set.
 Select the dimensions you want to be grouped